Eugenewoz/plugscan/README.md

 # plugscan
 WordPress fake plug-in detector
-WP_CLI command that checks for the fake plug-in folders
+WP-CLI command that checks for the fake plug-in folders